cakefs-unreal/cakefs-unreal.github.io/docs/tour.md

 # Tour
-Cake IO's goal is to make working with the filesystem from within Unreal Engine simple and easy.
+CakeFS's goal is to make working with the filesystem from within Unreal Engine simple and easy.
 In this tour, we'll take a look at the core features designed to accomplish that goal.

 --8<-- "warn-windows-only.md"

 ## Dedicated Filesystem Types
-Cake IO provides dedicated types to represent the common filesystem concepts: paths, file extensions, files, and directories.
+CakeFS provides dedicated types to represent the common filesystem concepts: paths, file extensions, files, and directories.
 Together these types work to provide us with a cohesive, simple way to accomplish our filesystem goals.

 ### Paths
 Paths grant us the ability to easily store, compare, and manipulate filesystem paths.

-With Cake IO's path objects, a standard path representation is automatically maintained, and we can focus entirely on using the path rather than how it is represented.
+With CakeFS's path objects, a standard path representation is automatically maintained, and we can focus entirely on using the path rather than how it is represented.
 We can build paths using Windows or Unix-like path strings:

 === "C++"
 	```c++